-&lt;sup>39 Burns and Worsley, 2015.
+40. Burns and Worsley, 2015.

-$^{40}$ Anjarwati 2014; and Wheeler et.al., 2018.
+41. Anjarwati 2014; and Wheeler et.al., 2018.

-&lt;sup>41 See the concept of "new political we" in Arendt, 1998.
+42. See the concept of "new political we" in Arendt, 1998.

-B) PRINCIPLED APPROACH
+PRINCIPLED APPROACH

 The principles sustaining the framework are common to the PAR approach and to the principles set in the Agenda 2030 and the UN Sustaining Peace twin resolutions, both concerned with inclusive development and durable peace.
 Volunteering initiatives espousing these guiding principles might trigger a process of change that can be inclusive, democratic and highly political, rather than only aimed at efficiency and better performance.
 Our adaptive framework therefore calls for any voluntary action to be rooted in citizen-led analysis of the drivers of conflicts, and to be iteratively checked and adapted for relevance, which enables local ownership.
-Furthermore, taking a principled approach to designing, evaluating and learning from volunteering initiatives allows us to ensure "conflict sensitivity", 42 which is essential for conflict prevention and sound crisis management.
+Furthermore, taking a principled approach to designing, evaluating and learning from volunteering initiatives allows us to ensure "conflict sensitivity", 43 which is essential for conflict prevention and sound crisis management.
 In brief, conflict sensitivity calls for: